 Natural building is a method of creating sacred, magical, and functional spaces whilst participating in a healing, playful art form.
 With an emphasis on simple, easy-to-learn techniques, people of all ages and experience levels can find something that they enjoy on a natural building site.

 The natural building movement focuses on the use of locally available, renewable resources in order to cut down on the need for fossil fuels and reduce our environmental impact.
-InanItah is a cement-free zone and we have committed to the natural building philosophy by creating structures that are constructed from locally available stone, timber, clay soil, straws, and grasses.
+InanItah is committed to the natural building philosophy by creating structures that are constructed from locally available stone, timber, clay soil, straw, and grasses.

 While visiting or volunteering at InanItah, there is an opportunity to gain experience in a range of natural building techniques, including: cob, wattle and cob, home made paints, earthen plasters, earthen flooring and carpentry.
-There are ongoing possibilities to see working demonstrations of stone point foundations, timber framing, compost heated hot water and gravity-based water systems.
-We also offer natural building workshops.
+There are ongoing possibilities to see working demonstrations of stone point foundations, traditional outdoor stone floor building, timber framing, compost heated hot water and gravity-based drinkingwater systems.
+We sometimes offer natural building workshops.